Are you concerned about what’s in the shampoo you use for your dog? If you’re not, you probably should be.

 5. Formaldehyde preservatives.
 You won’t see “formaldehyde” on the list of ingredients; but it’s still around.
 When formaldehyde got a bunch of bad press, it was reformulated into a “slow-releasing” compound.

-While it may release less formaldehyde than its precursor, it’s still formaldehyde, which has been known to trigger an immune response that can include burning, itching, blistering, or scaling of skin.
+While it may release less formaldehyde than its precursor, it’s still formaldehyde … and it’s been known to trigger an immune response that can include burning, itching, blistering, or scaling of skin.

 The jury is still out on whether these chemicals are linked to cancer, as they haven’t been thoroughly tested.

-If you see any of these names on the bottle, avoid the product: Bromopol, Doazolidinyl urea, DMDM Hydantoin (often mis-typed on dog shampoo bottles as DHDH hydantoin), Imidazolidinyl urea, Quaternium-7, -15, -31, -61, and Sodium hydroxymethylglycinate.
+So if you see any of these names on the package, avoid the product: Bromopol, Doazolidinyl urea, DMDM Hydantoin (often mis-typed on dog shampoo bottles as DHDH hydantoin), Imidazolidinyl urea, Quaternium-7, -15, -31, -61, and Sodium hydroxymethylglycinate.

 6. Isothiazolinone preservatives.
 Methylisothiazolinone and Methylchloroisothiazolinone are both known skin irritants that have been associated with significant allergic reactions.
 There’s strong evidence that methylisothiazolinone is also a neurotoxin.